OhadRubin/RPT/README.md

+# Retrieval-Pretrained Transformer: Long-range Language Modeling with Self-retrieval
+This repository contains the code for the RPT model.
+It is based on the EasyLM library.

+Below is the original readme.

 # EasyLM
 Large language models (LLMs) made easy, EasyLM is a one stop solution for pre-training, finetuning, evaluating and serving LLMs in JAX/Flax.
 EasyLM can